vatnz-dev/sops/docs/enroute/OCR.md

 ### AA TMA

-OCR may issue STAR clearances to aircraft bound for AA without coordination with AA TMA for the nominated runway and approach type as stated in the ATIS.
+OCR may issue STAR clearances to aircraft bound for any aerdrome within AA TMA without coordination, provided it is for the nominated runway and approach type as stated in the ATIS.
 A request for use of a non-nominated approach requires agreement from both the TMA and ADC Controller.

 OCR may descend aircraft to `A110` without coordination from the AA TMA.